Bomma-Pranay/Bomma-Pranay/README.md

 - 🌱 I’m currently learning R
 - 👯 I’m looking to collaborate on Machine Learning Projects
 - 📫 How to reach me: Email : gullupranay@gmail.com
-- ⚡ Fun fact: I'm a YouTuber, Abacus State Champion, Artist, Bibliophile
+- ⚡ More about me: I'm a YouTuber, Abacus State Champion, Artist, Bibliophile

 ### Connect with me: